Share on Facebook

 Vancouver, British Columbia

 Vancouver is a dream location for anyone who loves cherry blossoms.
 In the early 1930s, the city received hundreds of trees as a thank you to the Japanese-Canadians who served in World War I. Now Vancouver is home to an incredible 40,000 trees!
-You can find the trees in the city’s many parks and gardens and celebrate the blooms at the Vancouver Cherry Blossom Festival, which runs this year from April 1st to 23rd.
+You can find the cherry blossoms in the city’s many parks and gardens and celebrate the blooms at the Vancouver Cherry Blossom Festival, which runs this year from April 1st to 23rd.

 Burlington, Ontario